1bib1/EURid-webscraper/README.md

 # EURid-webscraper
 Simple tool that fetches Domain Name, Registration Date and email of owner from EURid WHOIS website.

+<a href="https://colab.research.google.com/drive/1VniY2DtyqOy1PgnCTmrD7-WhzUO7vZ8n?usp=sharing">You can see example in form of notebook here</a>

 <p>
 Dependencies:
 <ul>